It is possible to cancel your IVA if you are unhappy. However there are certain implications that you will need to be aware of.

 Generally you will have to confirm your instruction in writing.
 Most IVA companies will accept an e-mail but you might have to send a letter.
 They will then start the process of failing the Arrangement.

-Once your IVA has been failed you will receive confirmation of this in writing.
-Because you are no longer in an IVA your details should be taken off the Insolvency Register.
+Once your IVA has been officially terminated, you will receive confirmation of this in writing.
+Because you are no longer in an IVA your details will be taken off the Insolvency Register.
+This normally happens within 3 months of the termination date.

 Your IP is usually unable to fail your IVA until your payments are three months in arrears.
 During this time you are still protected from your creditors.

-What happens to money paid into your IVA if you Cancel?
+What happens to the money your already paid into your Arrangement?

 After you cancel your IVA your IP is allowed to draw their fees and costs from any money you paid into the Agreement.
 After these deductions any remaining money is paid to your creditors.